Thesis

-This class is the culmination of the BFA Graphic Design program at Texas State University.
+This class is the culmination of the BFA Graphic Design program.
 Students conceptualize a project, apply research, write a thesis statement and document and create a gallery installation for a 2-week show.
 They are guided through discussions, readings, forums, theory, multiple presentations of their work and iterations of their concept.
-Creative interpretations of projects range from video, coded visual interactions, mobile app design, laser and die-cut imagery, UX/UI, design for social impact and much more.
+Creative interpretations of projects range from video, coded visual interactions, laser and die-cut imagery, UX/UI, design for social impact and much more.

 Reintegrating Analog Processes into the Digital World